Possessiveness in action with a man arguing with the wife

 What is Possessiveness in Relationships?

-It is important for individuals to recognize and address possessive behaviour before it escalates and leads to negative consequences.
+Individuals need to recognize and address possessive behaviour before it escalates and leads to negative consequences.

 A man being possessive in relationship